AliDayi97/FrontendMentor/README.md

-# Getting Started with Create React App
+# Getting Started with Projects

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Move in to the directory of the challenge and run relevant command.

 ## Available Scripts